 12. Dirty blonde ombré

 Dirty blonde ombré hair is just what you’re likely imagining—dark roots that gradually transition into brighter blonde ends.
-The color incorporates the hues of a signature dirty blonde color but uses them to create a gorgeous gradient effect.
+The color incorporates the hues of a signature dirty blonde color but uses them to create a gorgeous gradient effect rather than an all-over color.
 Plus, ombré is always a great option for those with a darker base who want a lighter color without having to commit to regular root touch-ups.

 13. Dirty bronde

 If you’re not quite sure whether or not blonde is right for you, dip your toes in with dirty bronde.
 The soft, ashy hue skews a hair deeper (pun intended) than the classic dirty blonde, featuring an ashy brown base with soft, light brown highlights woven throughout for brightness.
-Use the L’Oréal Paris Excellence Créme Permanent Triple Care Hair Color in Light Ash Brown to get a similar look at home.
+Use the L’Oréal Paris Excellence Creme Universal Nudes in Dark Natural Blonde to get a similar look at home.

 14. Reverse ombré